Set up Channels for Live Patching

 There are two ways to manage channels for live patching:

 Use content lifecycle management to clone the product tree and remove kernel versions newer than the running one.
-This procedure is explained in the Content Livecycle Management Examples.
+This procedure is explained in the content-lifecycle-examples.adoc#enhance-project-with-livepatching.
 This is the recommended solution.

 Alternatively, use the